MaartenSmeets/katacoda-scenarios/anchore-engine/intro.md

 # Introduction
 In this section, you’ll learn how to get up and running with a stand-alone Anchore Engine installation for trial, demonstration and review with Docker Compose.

-# Configuration Files for this Quickstart:

-- Docker Compose File
-- (Optional) Prometheus Configuration for Monitoring.
-See Enabling Prometheus Monitoring
-- (Optional) Swagger UI Nginx Proxy to browse the API with a Swagger UI.
-See Enabling Swagger UI

 # Requirements

 The following instructions assume you are using a system running Docker v1.12 or higher, and a version of Docker Compose that supports at least v2 of the docker-compose configuration format.
 This is provided by the Katacoda environment.